azhiya/what-is-css-hauwa/README.md

 After completing this lesson, participants will be able to:

-* Define what is CSS and the role it plays on a website (here is where I'm thinking the fundamental the role of HTML, CSS and Javascript can come in at a high level)
+* Define what is CSS and the role it plays on a website (the fundamental the role of HTML, CSS and Javascript)
 * Define the anatomy of a CSS block and illustrate how it can be applied to HTML
 * Illustrate how to use basic CSS to modify the HTML elements of your site (text, backgrounds)
 * Define what is a CSS class and id and show how it can be applied to the HTML elements of your site